-Confronted with mounting public pressure and litigation that Crag Law Center brought on behalf of Columbia Riverkeeper and Friends of the Columbia Gorge, the developer behind the controversial Perennial Wind Chaser Station, a 415-MW fracked gas power plant proposed in western Umatilla County, Oregon, announced—through its counsel—its intention to abandon its plans to build the project.
-On the eve of oral argument before the Multnomah County Circuit Court, Perennial’s counsel announced in an email to the Court that the project will “not be constructed” and that Perennial will ask the Energy Facility Siting Council (“EFSC”) to terminate the state-issued permit for the project, called a “site certificate.”
+In 2021, confronted with mounting public pressure and litigation that Crag Law Center brought on behalf of Columbia Riverkeeper and Friends of the Columbia Gorge, the developer behind the controversial Perennial Wind Chaser Station, a 415-MW fracked gas power plant proposed in western Umatilla County, Oregon, announced—through its counsel—its intention to abandon its plans to build the project.

-Crag Staff Attorney Maura Fahey worked on a team with the Law Office of Karl G. Anuta, Columbia Riverkeeper Staff Attorney Erin Saylor, and Friends of Columbia Gorge Senior Staff Attorney Nathan Baker to challenge the ill-conceived project.
+Crag Managing Attorney Maura Fahey worked on a team with the Law Office of Karl G. Anuta, and attorneys at Columbia Riverkeeper and Friends of Columbia Gorge to challenge the ill-conceived project.